kevin-hartman/llmops-stacks/README.md

 recommend using different service principals to manage staging vs prod resources, to ensure that CI workloads run in staging cannot interfere with production resources.

 ### I have an existing ML project.
-Can I productionize it using MLOps Stacks?
+Can I productionize it using LLMOps Stacks?
 Yes.
 Currently, you can instantiate a new project and copy relevant components into your existing project to productionize it.
-MLOps Stacks is modularized, so you can e.g. copy just the GitHub Actions workflows under `.github` or ML resource configs under ``{{.input_root_dir}}/{{template `project_name_alphanumeric_underscore` .}}/resources`` and ``{{.input_root_dir}}/{{template `project_name_alphanumeric_underscore` .}}/databricks.yml`` into your existing project.
+LLMOps Stacks is modularized, so you can e.g. copy just the GitHub Actions workflows under `.github` or ML resource configs under ``{{.input_root_dir}}/{{template `project_name_alphanumeric_underscore` .}}/resources`` and ``{{.input_root_dir}}/{{template `project_name_alphanumeric_underscore` .}}/databricks.yml`` into your existing project.

-### Can I adopt individual components of MLOps Stacks?
+### Can I adopt individual components of LLMOps Stacks?
 For this use case, we recommend instantiating via [Databricks asset bundle templates](https://docs.databricks.com/en/dev-tools/bundles/templates.html) and copying the relevant subdirectories.
 For example, all ML resource configs are defined under ``{{.input_root_dir}}/{{template `project_name_alphanumeric_underscore` .}}/resources`` and ``{{.input_root_dir}}/{{template `project_name_alphanumeric_underscore` .}}/databricks.yml``, while CI/CD is defined e.g. under `.github` if using GitHub Actions, or under `.azure` if using Azure DevOps.

-### Can I customize my MLOps Stack?
+### Can I customize my LLMOps Stack?
 Yes.
-We provide the default stack in this repo as a production-friendly starting point for MLOps.
+We provide the default stack in this repo as a production-friendly starting point for LLMOps.
 However, in many cases you may need to customize the stack to match your organization's best practices.
 See [the stack customization guide](stack-customization.md) for details on how to do this.

-### Does the MLOps Stacks cover data (ETL) pipelines?
+### Does the LLMOps Stacks cover data (ETL) pipelines?

-Since MLOps Stacks is based on [databricks CLI bundles](https://docs.databricks.com/dev-tools/cli/bundle-commands.html), it's not limited only to ML workflows and resources - it works for resources across the Databricks Lakehouse.
+Since LLMOps Stacks is based on [databricks CLI bundles](https://docs.databricks.com/dev-tools/cli/bundle-commands.html), it's not limited only to ML workflows and resources - it works for resources across the Databricks Lakehouse.
 For instance, while the existing ML code samples contain feature engineering, training, model validation, deployment and batch inference workflows, you can use it for Delta Live Tables pipelines as well.